+yatra naryastu pujyante ramante tatra devata

+Wherever women are treated with respect the gods rejoice and bless that place.

+Impressum

+Ashutosh Vardhana: Why we Celebrate Navaratri

+Version 2

-Ashutosh Vardhana: Why we Celebrate Navaratri Version 2 Length: Version 2: 485 words = 2744 characters e: ashutosh.vardhana@rochdalewriters.org.uk © 2001 Ashutosh Vardhana Date: 2002-10-14, Mk2.2
+Length: Version 2: 485 words = 2744 characters

+e: ashutosh.vardhana@rochdalewriters.org.uk

+© 2001 Ashutosh Vardhana

+Date: 14 October 2002

+Mk2.1

 EDITORIAL INTRODUCTION

 On 14 Oct this year (2002), Hindus celebrate the festival of Durgashtami, the worship of Goddess Durga.
 From 7 to 15 October they celebrate Navaratri, the Nine-Day-Festival, during which the great battles of the Goddess against the forces of evil are commemorated.
 Ashutosh Vardhana, a Hindu writer who lives in England, explains what the festival means to Hindus.

-Ashutosh Vardhana: Why we celebrate Navaratri

-Version 2

-Whenever evil becomes too powerful on earth, God appears in order to 'tidy up' by punishing bad people and by teaching us how to lead good and happier lives.
+Ashutosh Vardhana: Why we celebrate Navaratri Version 2 Whenever evil becomes too powerful on earth, God appears in order to 'tidy up' by punishing bad people and by teaching us how to lead good and happier lives.
 That is the basic meaning of those of our festivals where God goes into battle with demons.
 The ancient stories speak of battles with chariots, lances, arrows and magic weapons, of good kings and bad demons, but what is really meant is the battle between good and evil in our hearts.
 The stories are meant to encourage us to live better lives.
 The battle fields are within us.
 There was once a demon king so powerful that none of the gods (all male) could oust him.
 Therefore all the gods came together to create a 'supergod' with the combined power of all of them.
 That supergod was a woman, the Devi.

 The Devi went into battle against the demon armies.
 They despised her because she was a woman, a weak woman, as they thought.
 But she, who was in fact identical with Brahman, the Absolute, defeated all of them.
 Navaratri, the Nine-day-Festival, commemorates the battle.
-During this period we worship the Devi (God in its manifestation as a woman)

-Navaratri is celebrated differently in different parts of India.
+During this period we worship the Devi (God in its manifestation as a woman) Navaratri is celebrated differently in different parts of India.
 In Bengal it is the greatest festival of the year.
 Durga Devi riding into battle with the weapons of all the go

-Stick dance (Ras) of Gujarati Gujuratis in Blackburn (UK) children at Navaratri dancing ras, the stick dance

-We Gujaratis dance for nine evenings round a shrine of the Devi.
+Stick dance (Ras) of Gujarati children at Navaratri Gujuratis in Blackburn (UK) dancing ras, the stick dance We Gujaratis dance for nine evenings round a shrine of the Devi.
 The noise of ras, the stick dance, where the dancers hit each other's batons, is an echo of the noise of the great battle.

-On the ninth day of Navaratri we celebrate Durgashtami, the highpoint of the worship of Durga.
+On the ninth day of Navaratri we celebrate Durgashtami, the high-point of the worship of Durga.
 Apart from the personal lesson to fight evil within us, the festival also teaches us something about relations between men and women.
 They gradually change over the centuries in society and in our religion, which reflects and informs that society.
 That is good.
 Our religion grows organically (like a tree) and adjusts itself to the needs of our society.
 The story of the Devi shows woman far superior to man.
 That is a useful message, especially in view of the fact that many other ancient texts suggest that woman is inferior.
 Today we must renounce that notion.
 Navaratri teaches us that woman is equal to man.

-When an ancient Hindu scripture said, 'Treat your parents as God, treat your husband as God, treat your teacher as God, treat your guest as God, ' today we have to add, with equal vigour and authority, 'treat your wife as God', which is another way of saying: 'Treat every woman as God.'
+When an ancient Hindu scripture said, 'Treat your parents as God, treat your husband as God, treat your teacher as God, treat your guest as God,' today we have to add, with equal vigour and authority, 'treat your wife as God', which is another way of saying: 'Treat every woman as God.'
 An ancient Sanskrit verse puts it quite plainly: